Overview

 User interviews

-To understand our target users' needs, challenges, and existing knowledge when renting housing in Toronto.
+To understand our target users' needs, challenges, and existing knowledge when renting in Toronto.

 • ~30 min, conducted in person and Zoom